pmndrs/uikit/docs/getting-started/components-and-properties.md

 ## Event Properties

 All Components support [all R3F event handlers](https://docs.pmnd.rs/react-three-fiber/api/events).
-Additionally, event handlers for `onSizeChange`, `onIsInViewportChange`, and `onScroll` can be added to all components.
+Additionally, event handlers for `onSizeChange`, `onIsClippedChange`, and `onScroll` can be added to all components.

 <details>
 <summary>View all event handlers</summary>